xianlinbox/daily_practise/aws-solution-architect/vpc.md

 - Private: access VPC using private IP
 - Transit: access one or more transit Gateway.

+Solution to build Site to Site VPN on DX:

+1. Build virtual private gateway in VPC
+2. Build Public virtual interface in DX to connect to Virtual private gateway IPsec endpoint (this is a public resource).
+3. Create the S2S VPN between on-prem customer gateway to Virtual private gateway

 VPC Flow Log: using it to identify network issues, can work with cloudwatch, athena, S3 together

 # Network protection